 - 1. On an Internet-enabled computer, prepare a formatted (in exFAT or FAT32), nonbootable USB drive.
-It needs 1 GB to 2 GB of available space. - 2.
+It needs at least 2 GB of available space. - 2.
 Unzip the PRISM file and copy the upgrade file with a .ubin file extension from the upgrade package onto the USB drive.